Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Theoretical framework: detailed treatment

 \begin{assumption}[Bounded typical-state region] The typical-state region $\mathcal{Z}$ has diameter $D = \sup_{z,z' \in \mathcal{Z}} \|z - z'\|$, which is finite and $O(\sqrt{d})$ after LayerNorm. \end{assumption}

-This says the representations that actually occur in practice live in a bounded region, not scattered arbitrarily through $\R^d$.
-LayerNorm ensures this by projecting all hidden states onto a hypersphere of radius $\sqrt{d}$.
+This means the representations that are actually used in practice are confined to a bounded region, rather than being distributed throughout $\R^d$.
+This is precisely what LayerNorm accomplishes: all hidden states are projected onto a hypersphere of radius $\sqrt{d}$.

 \begin{theorem}[GMI-Wasserstein bound] Under Assumptions~\ref{ass:shared}, \ref{ass:lipschitz}, and \ref{ass:bounded}:

 \end{theorem}